Krypteria/AtlasLdr/README.md

-Atlas is a fileless reflective x64 loader that has the following features:
+Atlas is a reflective x64 loader that has the following features:

 ## Features